Adventures in Utopia

-Adventures in Utopia is the fourth studio album by Utopia.
+Adventures in Utopia is the fourth studio album by American rock band Utopia, released on December 27, 1979 by Bearsville Records.

 Mixing their earlier progressive rock style with mainstream rock, pop and disco music, Adventures in Utopia achieved success both with the band's established fan base and wider commercial success, with the track "Set Me Free" released as a single.
 The song became the only Top 40 single for Utopia in the United States.
 "Umbrella Man" was its B-side.

 The by-then established Utopia line-up of Todd Rundgren, Kasim Sulton, Roger Powell and John "Willie" Wilcox wrote, performed and produced the album on their own.

+According to Rundgren, the album was intended for a release date of July 6, 1979 and was seemingly finished by then, but they did not have a record company to release it until its eventual release date at the end of the year.